aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldcitation/_index.md

 ```

 **Returns:**
-java.lang.String - A value that mathes the **Tag** element's value of another source to be included in the citation.
+java.lang.String - A value that matches the **Tag** element's value of another source to be included in the citation.
 ### getDisplayResult() {#getDisplayResult}
 ```
 public String getDisplayResult()